johnsynnott/js.gh.io/content/resume.md

 Software developer with two years of application and proof of concept development

 ### Languages
-Familiar with Java and Python
+Most expirienced with Java and Python

-Knows enough to be dangerous with SQL and JavaScript with jQuery
+Some expirience with SQL and JavaScript with jQuery

 ### Experience
 #### Software developer
 ##### Hewlette Packard / Hewlette Packard Enterprise - June 2014 to Present
-Led a team on the development of an application to monitor and collect data from fibre channel switches, and provide a REST API for other services to retrieve that data.
+Led a team on the development of an application to monitor and collect data from fibre channel switches by using the REST APIs that they offer.
+The application also provides a uniform rest interface for all of the switches that it interacts with allowing multiple different switches to be controlled with the same code.

 Rebuilt a script from the ground up to assist new users with the first time configuration of a switch.